appscode/blog/content/post/kubedb-v2024.06.04/index.md

         storage: 1Gi
   deletionPolicy: WipeOut
 ```
 The users must specify the `spec.tls.issuerRef` field.
-If user set `spec.tls.clientTLS`: true  then tls enabled SQL Server will be provisioned.
+If user set `spec.tls.clientTLS: true`  then tls enabled SQL Server will be provisioned.
+The user have to install [csi-driver-cacerts](https://github.com/kubeops/csi-driver-cacerts) which will be used to add self-signed ca certificates to the OS trusted certificate issuers (/etc/ssl/certs/ca-certificates.crt).

-If `tls.clientTLS`: false is specified then tls will not be enabled for SQL Server but the Issuer will be used to configure tls enabled wal-g proxy-server which is required for SQL Server backup restore.
+If `tls.clientTLS: false` is specified then tls will not be enabled for SQL Server but the Issuer will be used to configure tls enabled wal-g proxy-server which is required for SQL Server backup restore.
 KubeDB uses the issuer or clusterIssuer referenced in the `tls.issuerRef` field, and the certificate specs provided in `tls.certificate` to generate certificate secrets using Issuer/ClusterIssuers specification.
 These certificate secrets includes `ca.crt`, `tls.crt` and `tls.key` etc. and are used to configure Microsoft SQL Server